juancarlospaco/krita-plugin-bashactions/README.md

 **Uninstall:**

+- Go to `Settings → Configure Krita → Python Plugin Manager → BashActions`, Disable it and restart Krita.
-- Delete all files from `~/.local/share/krita/pykrita/bashactions/` and restart Krita.
+- Delete all files from `~/.local/share/krita/pykrita/bashactions/`.

 # Requisites